-With all good patio ideas, good design comes into play.
+With all good backyard patio ideas, good design comes into play.
 And, you’ll need to think about its position in your backyard, taking into account its size and how many people are going to use it.
-Think what you’re going to use it for, and decide on the style.
+Think about what you’re going to use it for, and decide on the style.

 Moorhouse adds how 'An eye-catching patio can transform the look of your outdoor space and enhance your lifestyle too, depending on your requirements and wishes for the space.
 When starting the design process, there are a few key things to think about:

-Firstly, you need to think about where to place your patio – whether this be an area of the garden that gets sun for the majority of the day, or a corner that isn’t overlooked to ensure privacy.
+Firstly, you need to think about where to place your patio – whether this is an area of the garden that gets sun for the majority of the day, or a corner that isn’t overlooked to ensure privacy.
 It’s important to think about the shape of the space available and what this allows you to use it for.

-Before finalising the designs, have a think about the function of the space and the kind of furniture you need to allow for this, making sure it fits well with plenty of room to walk around it.
+Before finalizing the designs, have a think about the function of the space and the kind of furniture you need to allow for this, making sure it fits well with plenty of room to walk around it.
 This could include sofas, outdoor kitchens, patio heaters, toys for children, hot tubs or tables for dining alfresco.

 Another key thing to consider is lighting, which can make a big difference and add an atmospheric feel, especially when spending longer outside in the summer months.
 Lastly, set a budget to mitigate any overspend.'